dhutapratama/docs/authentication.md

 <a name="protecting-routes"></a>
 ### Protecting Routes

 [Route middleware](/docs/{{version}}/middleware) can be used to only allow authenticated users to access a given route.
-Laravel ships with an `auth` middleware, which references the `Illuminate\Auth\Middleware\Authenticate` class.
+Lets ships with an `auth` middleware, which references the `Illuminate\Auth\Middleware\Authenticate` class.
 Since this middleware is already registered in your application's HTTP kernel, all you need to do is attach the middleware to a route definition:

     Route::get('/flights', function () {
         // Only authenticated users may access this route...